Continuous venovenous hemodiafiltration: Technical considerations

 - VA Pittsburgh Healthcare System

 The continuous renal replacement therapies (CRRTs) comprise a spectrum of treatments that include both convection-based (hemofiltration) and diffusion-based (hemodialysis) solute removal techniques [1,2].
 (See "Continuous renal replacement therapies: Overview".)

 Compared with intermittent therapy, the major advantage of continuous therapy is the slower rate of solute or fluid removal per unit of time.
 Thus, CRRT is generally better tolerated than conventional intermittent therapy since many of the complications of intermittent hemodialysis are related to the rapid rate of solute and fluid loss.
-(See "Renal replacement therapy (dialysis) in acute kidney injury (acute renal failure): Metabolic and hemodynamic considerations".)
+(See "Renal replacement therapy (dialysis) in acute kidney injury: Metabolic and hemodynamic considerations".)

 CRRT techniques initially utilized arteriovenous extracorporeal circuits, in which blood flow was driven by the gradient between the mean arterial pressure and venous pressure.
 Continuous venovenous therapies were developed in the mid-1980s as an alternative to continuous arteriovenous hemofiltration (CAVH) and continuous arteriovenous hemodialysis (CAVHD).